 We also offer a bursary for EU based young and trainee gardeners for travel and training.

-The chosen trainee will spend 16 months in the nursery at Great Dixter learning from the team of experienced and knowledgeable staff who work there.
-Click here for more information and to apply!
+The nursery trainee usually spends 12 month in the nursery at Great Dixter learning from the team of experienced and knowledgeable staff who work there.
+The nursery operates in a traditional way, using skills and techniques that are no longer seen in larger or more commercial operations.

 The Ruth Borun Scholar spends a year working in the garden at Great Dixter, is paid minimum wage and offered subsidised accommodation on site.